Course Title: Transitioning to Nuclear Medicine Clinical Practice

 Overview of Learning Activities

-You will learn through a range of activities that include participation in problem-based learning activities, self-directed study, development of a reflective learning journal and participation in a clinical placement in an approved clinical department.
+Learning will occur through self-directed study during a clinical placement in an approved clinical department.
 This course is supported by RMIT's online Learning Management System (LMS).

 Overview of Learning Resources

-The main learning resource for the Nuclear Medicine Practice courses is the clinical department where you will be exposed to a range of learning opportunities.
-You will undertake supervised clinical experience over a period of weeks per semester in an approved clinical department on a full-time basis.
+Key learning for the Nuclear Medicine Practice courses will occur in the clinical department where you will be exposed to a range of learning opportunities.
+You will undertake supervised clinical experience over a period of weeks in an approved clinical department on a full-time basis.
 You will participate actively in a range of clinical procedures to help develop competence in supervised clinical practice and you will also interact with patients in order to develop your interpersonal and patient care skills.
-You will be required to reflect on your progress and performance in the course as well as identifying key learning opportunities and relating these to your development needs.
-You will be required to demonstrate that you meet all MRPBA capabilities by the end of this placement.
+You will be required to demonstrate that you meet all MRPBA capabilities.

 Work Integrated Learning: